Dissipative Kerr solitons, breathers and chimera states in coherently driven passive cavities with parabolic potential

 Figure~\ref{fig2_bifur}(a) shows the bifurcation diagram in the absence of potential, with $P=2.5$.
 The blue curve corresponds to the continuous-wave (CW) state of Eq.(1).
 The CW state is stable until the saddle-node (SN) bifurcation SN$_{h}^l$, where it becomes unstable [see dashed blue lines].
 The DKS bifurcates from SN$_{h}^l$ with a small amplitude, and it remains unstable [see orange dashed lines] \cite{parra-rivas_bifurcation_2018-1}.
 By increasing $\delta$, the DKS eventually stabilizes at SN$^r$, and it retains stability until reaching SN$^l$ [see solid red line].
 These solitons have a non-zero background (corresponding to the CW state), and their localized profile can be approximated by a sech-shape \cite{wabnitz:93}.
 When decreasing $\delta$ below SN$_h^l$, the DKS background becomes unstable, leading to chaotic Turing pattern states, such as in the example shown in Fig.~\ref{fig1_stabilization} for $(\delta,P)=(3,2.5)$.
 The peak intensity values of these states are plotted by gray dots in Fig.~\ref{fig2_bifur}(a).

 This scenario drastically changes in the presence of the parabolic potential [ see Fig.~\ref{fig2_bifur}(b)].
 Now, the CW state diagram merges with the solution branches corresponding to the DKS, leading to the single curve of Fig.~\ref{fig2_bifur}(b).
-Each branch on this curve corresponds to DKSs, as depicted in Fig.~\ref{fig2_bifur}(i)-(iii); these branches are interconnected through the SN bifurcations SN$_{p}^{l,r}$.
+Each branch on this curve corresponds to {a localized state}, as depicted in Fig.~\ref{fig2_bifur}(i)-(iii), and branches are interconnected through the SN bifurcations SN$_{p}^{l,r}$.

 The $S_3$ state plotted in Fig.~\ref{fig2_bifur}(i) is a small-amplitude localized pulse, which corresponds to the deformation of the CW state, owing to the presence of the potential.
 This state extends until SN$_{p}^l$, where it connects to the unstable state $S_2$ [see Fig.~\ref{fig2_bifur}(ii)].
-At SN$_{p}^r$, the latter leads to $S_1$, which is a stable localized pulse [see Fig.~\ref{fig2_bifur}(iii)]. $S_1$ represents a deformation of the DKS with $C=0$, sitting on the primary state $S_3$.
-Thus, $S_1$ is asymptotically connected to a zero intensity background.
-For $C=1$, $S_1$ extends until $\delta=0$ and it is stable, in contrast with the $C=0$ case.
-Between SN$_{p}^l$ and SN$_{p}^r$, $S_1$ and $S_3$ coexist for the same range of parameters, and are both stable.
-DKS bistability is a feature of Eq.(1), which is absent with $C=0$.
-The localized states $S_1$ and $S_3$ can be easily excited by a Gaussian function of the form $A(\tau) = h\exp(-(\tau/r)^2/2)$, with $h$ and $r$ taking different values.
+At SN$_{p}^r$, the latter leads to the DKS state $S_1$ [see Fig.~\ref{fig2_bifur}(iii)]. { $S_1$ rests on the basal state $S_3$, and is asymptotically connected to a zero intensity background.} For $C=1$, $S_1$ extends to { negative $\delta$} and it is stable.
+Between SN$_{p}^l$ and SN$_{p}^r$, { the localized states $S_1$ and $S_3$ coexist for the same range of parameters, and are both stable.
+They can be easily excited by a Gaussian function of the form $A(\tau) = h\exp(-(\tau/r)^2/2)$, with $h$ and $r$ taking different values.
+In the absence of nonlinearity, bistability disappears: the linear resonance of Eq.(1) is shown by the dashed gray line in Fig.~\ref{fig2_bifur}(b).
+The linear solution, obtained by removing Kerr term, is also plotted in Fig.~2(i).
+Therefore, the solution branch $S_3$ represents a nonlinear deformation of the linear steady-state solution. }